 The food you put into your body is just as important as the energy you expend, especially if speedier weight loss is your goal.
 Cutting calories is never an easy process, but that doesn't mean you should feel hungry all day.
 Swapping processed, packaged eats with more nutrient-dense whole foods will help keep you satisfied, according to the Mayo Clinic.

 As you build your daily weight-loss menu, look for opportunities to add more fibrous foods.
 Fiber is a nutrient that takes time to digest, slowing the passage of food through your body and keeping you fuller longer, according to the Academy of Nutrition and Dietetics.
-Not to mention, it help keeps you — ahem — regular in the restroom.
-Foods like leafy vegetables and beans are low in calories and contain plenty of fiber.
+Plus, it helps keep your bowel movements regular.
+Foods like leafy vegetables and beans are low in calories and have plenty of fiber.

 Increase Exercise to Rev Your Metabolism